freeletics/khonshu/docs/codegen/get-started.md

 ## Example

-This is a minimal example of how using MAD's Codegen for a screen would look like.
+This is a minimal example of how using Khonshu's Codegen for a screen would look like.

 ```kotlin
 // marker class for the scope